Last Updated on January 8, 2024

 The biggest con is definitely the price tag — and the fact that getting an induction cooktop may not be accessible to you.
 For example, if you rent an apartment, it would be very hard to switch to an induction cooktop without working out a deal with your landlord.

 It’s also important to realize when the oven is on and off.
 It’s not as clear-cut and easy to see as a gas stove, so you’ll want to be mindful of this.

 can you replace gas stove with induction?

 You definitely can replace a gas stove with induction cooktops.
 If you’re making the switch, this will need to be installed by an electrician.
 When you purchase directly from GE Appliances, their authorized agents will deliver and install your appliance quickly and safely.

 GE Appliances also covers replacing an existing appliance.
-They’ll move them to a different location in your home or haul away for recycling at no additional cost.
+They’ll move it to a different location in your home or haul it away for recycling at no additional cost.